IAmJonoBo/IssueSuite/docs/governance/frontier_apex.md

 3. Draft GitHub Projects automation workflow and metrics reporter.
 4. Plan SBOM + provenance attestation integration with release pipeline.
 5. Update `/Next Steps.md` to track Frontier Apex epics and owners.

+## Transition Plan

+1. **Shadow Mode (Weeks 1-2):** Run `.github/workflows/projects-status.yml` on the
+   default schedule without tokens to validate artifacts and review the dry-run comment in pull requests.
+2. **Credential Enablement (Weeks 3-4):** Provision a scoped token with `projects: write` + `issues: write`, populate `ISSUESUITE_PROJECT_NUMBER`, and dry-run `issuesuite projects-sync --apply` in staging repositories.
+3. **Production Rollout (Week 5):** Enable the token in the workflow environment, configure field mappings via `--status-map`, and allow the workflow to update the project draft item and nightly status issue.
+4. **Contributor Training (Week 6):** Host a workshop demonstrating the new CLI (`issuesuite projects-sync`) and review dashboards before flipping the "ready for review" gate to require green Frontier Apex metrics.